INFP

 • Very good written communications

-• Prefer working alone, possibly can have problems working
+• Prefer working alone, possibly can have problems working in teams

 • High value on authentic and deep relationships